Where can I find information about abstinence?

 Abstinence is a complicated, often political concept.
 A signifier of freedom for people is to have choices, and abstinence (before you have intercourse, after previous sexual experience, or just for a while) is an important option to have.

-Many organizations have web sites that provide information about abstinence, including Go Ask Alice! (see the Related Q&A links at the end of this answer).
+Many organizations have web sites that provide information about abstinence, including Go Ask Alice! (see the Related Q&A links).
 Some web sites provide comprehensive info about sexuality, including abstinence as an option.
 Others, many of which are religiously affiliated, provide information from an abstinence-until-marriage perspective.
 Often, abstinence-until-marriage organizations claim to provide factual and medically accurate information, however some of their information and/or links use scare tactics and reflect biases, especially when referring to sexual behavior.
 Some of these sites provide incorrect or misleading statistics about contraceptive effectiveness, or claim that condoms are worthless.
 Others argue that negative consequences of premarital sex are inevitable — including sexually transmitted infections (STIs), pregnancy, and emotional harm.
 The "until marriage" emphasis discriminates against people who choose not to marry, or who are in same-sex relationships, for which marriage is generally not legal.
 Stereotypes about gender are also prevalent within the material from these organizations.

 All of this initial information is designed to help readers, like yourself, interpret and analyze the information you find.
 Some of the following links will lead you directly to informative discussions about sexuality, including abstinence: